 COUNTRY DESCRIPTION: Morocco is a constitutional monarchy with a bicameral parliament and independent judiciary; historically, the king has been the dominant authority.
 The population is estimated to be almost 34 million.
 While Morocco has a developing economy, modern tourist facilities and means of transportation are widely available, though the quality may vary depending on price and location.
-Read more about U.S. relations with Morocco for additional information.
+Read the Department of State’s Fact Sheet on Morocco for additional information.

 SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Morocco, please take the time to tell our Embassy or Consulate about your trip.
 If you enroll, we can keep you up to date with important safety and security announcements.
 It will also help your friends and family get in touch with you in an emergency.
 Here’s the link to the Smart Traveler Enrollment Program.

 Embassy and Consulate information is available below and at the Department of State’s list of embassies and consulates.

 2 Avenue de Mohamed El Fassi (formerly Avenue de Marrakech), Rabat